Henryvw/Henryvw.github.io/baugarten_constitution.md

 3. The moderator explains which proposals will come into effect after their 2-week discussion period and which members they will launch.
 4. Discuss new suggestions.
 See "2nd Step: Discuss a Proposal at an Assembly" for a detailed minutes of discussion, in this case a new or current committee proposal.
 The moderator explains which proposals will come into effect after their 2-week discussion period and which members are bringing them to life.
 5. Check-Out.
 Each participant can briefly say something as a final word, for example, "I liked the speed of this meeting".
 1 minute.
+6. Moderator Selection.
+The current moderator asks a different member to moderate the next gathering.

 ##Consensus-based decision-making
 ![Entscheidungsverfahren.png](Entscheidungsverfahren.png)